AlexandreMrozinski/Resume/README.md

 Director : Dr. Geneviève Hery-Arnaud

-Study on the prevalence of antibiotic resistance in commensal bacterial _Veillonella_ spp. isolated from the lungs of patients with various respiratory pathologies, using a genotypic approach.
+Study on the prevalence of antibiotic resistance in commensal bacterial _Veillonella_ spp. isolated from the lungs of patients with various respiratory pathologies, including cystic fibrosis, using a genotypic approach.

 ## 🎤 Workshop and Conferences
 - Attended the workshop on "<a href="https://maignienlab.gitlab.io/ebame/" target="_blank">EBAME : _Emerging Bioinformatics Approaches for Microbial Ecogenomics_ </a>" at <a href="https://www-iuem.univ-brest.fr" target="_blank">IUEM</a>, France 2023